thatguyshzr/sleep_when_you_die/README.md

 It presses CAPSLOCK twice every 5 minutes.
 The duration can be changed by changing the ```mins``` variable.

+:warning: To stop the code, move the cursor to the top right corner of the screen.

+### To Do
-Place the batch script in the startup folder so it runs whenever you start the computer.
+- Place the batch script in the startup folder so it runs whenever you start the computer.

-Keep the .py and .bat file together, or change the file location in .bat to where ever the .py file is.
+- Keep the .py and .bat file together, or change the file location in .bat to where ever the .py file is.

-<span style="color:red">To stop the code, move the cursor to the top right corner of the screen.</span>

 ### Requirements
 - ```pip install PyAutoGUI```